chrisnatali/docs/posts/way_forward.md

-# A "WAY" FORWARD
+# A "WAY" FORWARD:  Streamlining grid data collection with OpenStreetMaps

-As described in a previous post, our lab recently undertook the task of assisting Indonesia's electric utility company (PLN) in digitally capturing a subset of their massive power grid.
-The data would then be used as an input to our [NetworkPlanner](http://networkplanner.modilabs.org) tool to create a broad electrification plan.
-A potential by-product of this effort would be a system to maintain and update their grid data.
-This post is about the evolution of that system from a software system engineering (?) perspective.
+As described in a [previous post](http://modilabs.github.io/modilabs-site/blog/2013/05/16/mapping-powerlines-in-indonesia/), our lab recently undertook a power grid network data acquisition and training project in Indonesia.
+This data was to be fed into our [NetworkPlanner](http://networkplanner.modilabs.org) to create a broad electrification plan.
+A potential by-product of this effort would be a system to maintain and update grid data for the Indonesian electric utility company (PLN).

-### STRIKING WHILE THE IRON IS HOT

-4 months ago, our Software Engineering team in NY was contacted by our Energy Planning team who was in Indonesia with an urgent request.
-The details weren't too clear at first, but we understood that we had agreed to take on a project to map some Medium Voltage line for PLN.
-We had a sense that an opportunity like this would present itself, but envisioned a timeline of at least a few weeks.
-We soon realized we needed to be thinking in terms of days, even hours, because the training and data acquisition was to start in...2 days!

-Were we really willing to sacrifice architectural elegance in order to take advantage of this opportunity?
-[Architecture Astronauts](http://www.joelonsoftware.com/items/2008/05/01.html) unite!
+The opportunity was presented to us a few months ago and while the initial timeline was really short (2 days!), we jumped at the chance to help on such an important project and hone our data collection skills in the process.

+### Requirements

+NetworkPlanner takes Supply and Demand data as input and generates a cost optimized plan for meeting that Demand.
+Demand data is in the form of points, representing consumers to connect.
+Supply data is in the form of interconnected segments, representing the existing network from which to extend in order to connect new consumers.
+Our primary objective was to capture these existing network segments in sufficient detail to generate an accurate electrification plan.

+A secondary objective was to capture detail regarding nodes along this network that were important to PLN.
+These nodes represented power grid equipment such as generators, transformers and safety devices.

+Whatever tools we settled on would need to be reliable in an off-grid setting and simple to train and use.

-### REALITY
+### A First Pass

-OK, the situation wasn't THAT dire.
-We actually have a proven set of tools for data collection centered around [FormHub](http://formhub.org "FormHub").
-And our initial approach was to utilize a combination of FormHub for salient point (transformers, sub-stations) capture and a GPS tracking application called OSMTracker to capture the medium-voltage line data.
-In theory, this was all we needed to meet our goals.
-After all, it's just points and lines, right?
-How hard could it be to stitch them together into a seamless network later?
+Since our initial timeline was so short, we needed to make use of existing systems.
+For collecting the power equipment nodes along the network, [FormHub](http://formhub.org "FormHub") seemed well-suited (say more?).
+We settled on a GPS tracking application called OSMTracker to capture the network segments due to its reliability and simplicity.
+In theory, this was all we needed to meet our objectives.
+How hard could it be to stitch the points from FormHub and segments from OSMTracker together into a seamless network?

-### ACTUALLY...
+### Actually...

 It was kind of cumbersome.
 In our initial training with PLN, we made an attempt to impose a structure that would allow us to piece together the network data accurately at a later point.
 This involved being disciplined about starting and stopping tracking at appropriate points, capturing branch points with the associated number of radiating segments and even naming the gps trace files according to the mv-line identity.
 Again, the rational seemed sound, but what we captured was quickly amounting to a plate of [cartographic spaghetti](http://support.esri.com/en/knowledgebase/GISDictionary/term/spaghetti%20data "Spaghetti Data").
 We could work with it, but organizing it and cleaning it up was quite laborious.